John Adams: Ambassador to the Dutch Republic

 In mid-1780, Adams traveled to the Dutch Republic.
-One of the few other existing republics at the time, Adams thought it might be sympathetic to the American cause.
+One of the few other republics at the time, Adams thought it might be sympathetic to the American cause.
 Securing a Dutch loan could increase American independence from France and pressure Britain into peace.
 At first, Adams had no official status, but in July he was formally given permission to negotiate for a loan and took up residence in Amsterdam in August.
 Adams was originally optimistic and greatly enjoyed the city, but soon became disappointed.
 The Dutch, fearing British retaliation, refused to meet Adams.
-Before he had arrived, the British found out about secret aid the Dutch had sent to the Americans, the British authorized reprisals against their ships, which only increased their apprehension.
+Before he had arrived, the British found out about secret aid the Dutch had sent to the Americans and authorized reprisals against their ships, which only increased their apprehension.
 Word had also reached Europe of American battlefield defeats.
 After five months of not meeting with a single Dutch official, Adams in early 1781 pronounced Amsterdam "the capital of the reign of Mammon."
 He was finally invited to present his credentials as ambassador to the Dutch government at The Hague on April 19, 1781, but they did not promise any assistance.
 In the meantime, Adams thwarted an attempt by neutral European powers to mediate the war without consulting the United States.
 In July, Adams consented to the departure of both of his sons; John Quincy went with Adams's secretary Francis Dana to Saint Petersburg as a French interpreter, in an effort to seek recognition from Russia, and a homesick Charles returned home with Adams's friend Benjamin Waterhouse.
-In August, shortly after being removed from his position of sole head of peace treaty negotiations, Adams fell seriously ill in "a major nervous breakdown."
+In August, shortly after being removed from his position of sole head of peace treaty negotiations, Adams had "a major nervous breakdown."
 That November, he learned that American and French troops had decisively defeated the British at Yorktown.
 The victory was in large part due to the assistance of the French Navy, which vindicated Adams's stand for increased naval assistance.

 News of the American triumph at Yorktown convulsed Europe.
-In January 1782, after recovering, Adams arrived at The Hague to demand that the States General of the Netherlands answer his petitions.
-His efforts stalled, and he took his cause to the people, successfully capitalizing on popular pro-American sentiment to push the States General towards recognizing the U.S. Several provinces began recognizing American independence.
-On April 19, the States General in The Hague formally recognized American independence and acknowledged Adams as ambassador.
+In January 1782, after recovering, Adams arrived at The Hague to demand that the States General answer his petitions.
+His efforts stalled, and he took his cause to the people, successfully capitalizing on popular pro-American sentiment.
+Several provinces began recognizing American independence.
+On April 19, the States General formally recognized American independence and acknowledged Adams as ambassador.
 On June 11, with the aid of the Dutch Patriotten leader Joan van der Capellen tot den Pol, Adams negotiated a loan of five million guilders.
-In October, he negotiated with the Dutch a treaty of amity and commerce.
+In October, he negotiated a treaty of amity and commerce.
 The house that Adams bought during this stay in the Netherlands became the first American embassy on foreign soil.